On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Calibration Map Families PL and PL3

 Interestingly, another post-hoc calibration method known as beta calibration \citep{pmlr-v54-kull17a} fits calibration maps which in the logit-logit space are approximately piecewise linear with two segments, as shown \inserted{in Figure~\ref{fig:pl3_motivation} (top right subfigure, blue line)}.
 The proof for this fact is given in Appendix~\ref{subsec:calmap_in_ll_scale}.
-This motivates our calibration map family PL3 of Piecewise Linear functions in the Logit-Logit space (PLLL=PL3), \inserted{which corresponds to temperature scaling when using 1 piece, approximates beta calibration when using 2 pieces, and can take more complicated shapes when using more linear pieces in the logit-logit space.} \inserted{On Figure~\ref{fig:reliability_diagram_pl3} is an example of a piecewise linear in logit-logit space reliability diagram.} \inserted{Further details are provided in Appendix~\ref{subsec:calmap_in_ll_scale}.}
+This motivates our calibration map family PL3 of Piecewise Linear functions in the Logit-Logit space (PLLL=PL3), \inserted{which corresponds to temperature scaling when using one piece, approximates beta calibration when using two pieces, and can take more complicated shapes when using more linear pieces in the logit-logit space.} Figure~\ref{fig:reliability_diagram_pl3} shows an example of a piecewise linear in the logit-logit space reliability diagram. \inserted{Further details are provided in Appendix~\ref{subsec:calmap_in_ll_scale}.}

-\paragraph{Implementation Details} We use the same neural architecture as for PL, except that the expected input is in the logit space, the bin boundaries are converted into the logit space, the logistic is removed from the parameters feeding the interpolation layer, and instead the logistic is applied on the final output.
+\paragraph{Implementation Details} To implement PL3, we use the same neural architecture as for PL, with the following modifications: (1) the expected input is in the logit space; (2) the bin boundaries are converted into the logit space; (3) the logistic is removed from the parameters feeding the interpolation layer and instead the logistic is applied on the final output.
 Further details are given in \inserted{Appendix}~\ref{sec:implementation_supp}.